BabylonJS/Documentation/content/features/featuresDeepDive/physics/v2/usingPhysicsEngine.md

 The physics engine is now enabled and is running during the render loop.

-Please note that when using Ammo since version 5.0 you are required to initialize it before creating the ammo plugin:

-## Static Vs Dynamic

-Static bodies are fixed in place while dynamic bodies can move and be affected by forces, collisions, and other physics simulations.
-A body with a mass of 0 will be static.

 ## Debugging your scene

-Use the physics debug display when your scene and dynamics doesn't behave the way you thing it should.
+Use the physics debug display when your scene and dynamics doesn't behave the way you think it should.
 It will display geometry the way the physics engine sees the world.
 There are two ways to debug display.